JavadSheikhsagha/MotionLayout_Playground-2/README.md

 # MotionLayout-Playground 2

-In a project we needed a Step view so i made this using Motion Layout and here it is.. so enjoy :)
+In a project we needed a ViewPager(per say) so i made this using Motion Layout and here it is.. so enjoy :)